dogadogan/BrightMarker/README.md

 3. **Marker Specifications**

-    * Use suggested thicknesses for object color: this allows you to choose the color filament that your object will be printed with to automatatically determine the optimal marker and shell thicknesses.
+    * Use suggested thicknesses for object color: this allows you to choose the color filament that your object will be printed with to automatically determine the optimal marker and shell thicknesses.
     * Use custom values: this allows you to choose your own shell thickness (how deep in the model the marker is embedded) and marker thickness (how thick the marker is).
     * Side length: this sets the side length of all of the markers to be embedded (e.g. a side length of 10 means your markers will be 10 x 10).